ICTU/quality-time/docs/src/development.md

 Production code and unit tests are organized together in one `src` folder hierarchy.

+Variable and function names are camelCase.
+Constants are named in all uppercase.

 ### Adding metrics and sources

 *Quality-time* has been designed with the goal of making it easy to add new metrics and sources.
 The [data model](software.md#data-model) specifies all the details about metrics and sources, like the scale and unit of metrics, and the parameters needed for sources.
 In general, to add a new metric or source, only the data model and the [collector](software.md#collector) need to be changed.